How to apply

-Submission deadline for an Erasmus Mundus Scholarship and Scholarship with reduced tuition fee is 8 January 2024, 23:59 CET for applicants from Partner Countries.
+Application deadline for an Erasmus Mundus Scholarship and Scholarship with reduced tuition fee is 8 January 2024, 23:59 CET for applicants from Partner Countries.

-Submission deadline for an Erasmus Mundus Scholarship and Scholarship with reduced tuition fee is 15 February 2020, 23:59 CET for applicants from Programme Countries.
+Application deadline for an Erasmus Mundus Scholarship and Scholarship with reduced tuition fee is 15 February 2024, 23:59 CET for applicants from Programme Countries.

-Applications received after this date will be taken into consideration for academic admission.
-In those cases you need to submit your application and financial confirmation before 31st May 2020.
-If you do not need a visa for Germany the deadline of application and financial confirmation is 30th June 2020.
+Applications received after scholarship application deadlines, will be taken into consideration for academic admission.
+In those cases you need to submit your application and financial confirmation before 15th May 2024.

 Later applications for academic admission (NOT for scholarship) can be considered under certain circumstances.
 In this case send an e-mail to: email@example.com to inquire if there are still seats available.

-A number of around 25 Erasmus Mundus scholarships will be offered for the year 2020-2022.
-Besides this there are between 5-7 places available for non-Erasmus Mundus scholarship holders.
-If you are interested in attending the programme with other financial means, apply in time.
-The 5 places will be offered to the first 5-7 candidates, of whom we receive financial confirmation.
+A number of around 20 Erasmus Mundus scholarships will be offered for the year 2024-2026.
+Besides there are about 10 places available for non-Erasmus Mundus scholarship holders.

 If you have indicated in your application form that you wish to be considered for an Erasmus Mundus scholarship or Scholarship with reduced tuition fee, you will be informed about the outcome of your application for admission and scholarship in the 3rd week of April 2024.
 In case you are not selected for a scholarship, you may still attend the programme if you are able and willing to cover the cost via other means.

 If you have indicated in your application that you will cover the cost of the programme by other means, you will be informed about the outcome within 4 weeks after you have submitted your application.